Monday, July 21, 2025

 Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 Yesterday I suffered from another blow when an irrationally aggressive man verbally attacked me here in Helsingfors.
 It wasn't the first time, and it's not happening that frequently, but it's still hard to get used to it.
-This time, it happened during a coffee meeting at a church where a man shouted shut the fuck up! to me and then had a 30-45 minute long tirade where he repeatedly shouted gross insults against me.
+This time, it happened during a coffee meeting at a church where a man shouted shut the fuck up! to me and then had a 30-45 minute long tirade where he repeatedly shouted grose insults against me.
 The priest, who sat opposite the aggressor, kept silent, but the aggressor's own mother, an elderly lady who sat next to him and whom I have had a good relationship with, tried to calm him down, but that didn't help.
 Instead, that increased the man's anger – accusing her of taking my (the victims) side.
 A staffer who sat next to me and opposite to the aggressor repeatedly told him to stop, but his aggression continued.
 Then the staffer walked around the table so that he was standing behind the aggressor, grabbed his shoulders with both hands and said: – stop it!
 That surprised the aggressor, but it didn't stop him.
 One person left.
 On his way out, the aggressor tried to hit me in the face with a soda can.

 This anecdote can of course be interpreted in different ways.
 For example, one lady at the table even tried to attribute the aggressor's behavior to me!?
 That was a very strange experience.